 Timing is important.
 The latest FAFSA should be submitted is three months prior to the academic term for which aid is requested.
 The award year for financial aid begins in the fall, and ends the following summer, and a FAFSA needs to be completed or renewed each financial aid year.
 Some types of financial aid have limited funds, and earlier applications have an advantage.
 Some grants and scholarships have a specific deadline for applying, which is indicated in each program description.

-The Free Application for Federal Student Aid or FAFSA is the federal application that must be completed to receive all federal aid, South Carolina Lottery, and some scholarships.
 The application may be completed online at www.fafsa.gov.
 You will have your FAFSA results sent to GTC by entering our college code (#003991) when prompted online.

 Students can make corrections after receiving the Student Aid Report (SAR):